 Task “DGNSS Data Composition” to arrange the GNSS augmentation data in DGNSS messages.

-Composed DGNSS messages are delivered to the DGNSS transmission to enable the generation of DGNSS signals.
+Composed DGNSS messages are delivered to the DGNSS Transmission Service to enable the generation of DGNSS signals.
 At present DGNSS signals are mostly provided in the MF band, but a dashed line outlines the opportunity to broadcast alternative transmissions such as AIS, eLoran, mobile Internet (GSM), etc. The GNSS Augmentation Service should be equipped with an additional interface, which enables the monitoring of DGNSS service by the stakeholder based on provided status data.
-The opportunity to use DGNSS services as data source for PNT relevant Maritime Information (MSI) is suggested by the second output data interface “Additional Data Products” of the GNSS Augmentation Service.
+The opportunity to use DGNSS services as data source for PNT relevant safety information is suggested by the second output data interface “Additional Data Products” of the GNSS Augmentation Service.

 GNSS Data Acquisition

 The task “GNSS Data Acquisition” deals with the provision of GNSS ranging and navigation data, which are commonly used for the determination of position, velocity, and time data (PVT).
 The GNSS Augmentation Service needs GNSS receivers to acquire the GNSS data from the GNSS signals.
-The used type of GNSS receiver determines, for which GNSS signals the service can generate DGNSS messages.
-At present maritime DGNSS services provide primarily augmentation data for GNSS signals in the upper L-band provided by operational GNSS.
+The type of GNSS receiver used determineswhich GNSS signals the service can generate DGNSS messages for.

 Due to GNSS modernization and the establishment of further satellite based navigation systems the number of GNSS signals with civil access will increase in the future.
-An improvement of GNSS based PVT determination can be expected aboard, if an integrated use of available GNSS signals is supported by the used GNSS receivers.
+An improvement of GNSS based PVT determination can be expected if all available GNSS signals are used..
 Therefore service providers are encouraged to review IALA R-135, which considers the future use and role of DGNSS services.
 At present it is expected that the role of GNSS augmentation services focuses more and more on the improvement of integrity in the context of safety-critical GNSS applications.
 Consequently, service providers are also encouraged to extend the service provision on new GNSS signals.

 Figure 2 Opportunities of GNSS data acquisition for DGNSS service provision (RS: reference station, IM: integrity monitoring station)

-The GNSS data acquisition can be realised with a single GNSS receiver, a set of GNSS receivers or a network of them (Figure 2).
+GNSS data acquisition can be realised with a single GNSS receiver, a set of GNSS receivers or a network of receiver (Figure 2).
 The number of GNSS receivers used for data acquisition determines the achievable level of redundancy in the GNSS data basis.
-An increased level of redundancy in the GNSS data basis enables that the provision of DGNSS services and therefore the DGNSS based PVT determination can be improved:
+An increased level of redundancy in the GNSS data basis enables that the provision of DGNSS services and therefore the DGNSS based PVT determination can be improved.

 Classic Approach:

-In minimum a DGNSS service provision can be realized with GNSS data collected by a single GNSS receiver at the reference station (RS).
-Assuming, that integrity monitoring of DGNSS service provision is part of classic approach, in minimum a second GNSS receiver is necessary.
-A fixed receiver operates as an integrity monitoring station (IM) and assesses the achievable PVT performance using own GNSS measurements and applying GNSS augmentation data.
+In minimum a DGNSS service provision can be realised with GNSS data collected by a single GNSS receiver at the reference station (RS).
+Assuming, that integrity monitoring of DGNSS service provision is part of the classic approach, at least one otherGNSS receiver is necessary.
+A fixed receiver operates as an integrity monitoring station (IM) and assesses the achievable PVT performance by applying GNSS augmentation data to its own GNSS measurements .

 Network based Approach:

-A network based approach can be established, by using a suitable number of GNSS receivers distributed over the intended coverage area.
+A network based approach can be established by using a suitable number of GNSS receivers distributed over the intended coverage area.
 Best results could be achieved when the service area is enclosed by the GNSS receiver network.
 The data of a single GNSS receiver within the network should be used either for service generation or for service monitoring to avoid correlation effects between service provision and monitoring.

 The classic and the network based approach of data acquisition are shown in Figure 2.
-Like seen the network based acquisition of GNSS data is realized with K GNSS receivers, whereby additional L GNSS receivers are used for integrity monitoring.
+As shown, the network based acquisition of GNSS data is realized with multiple GNSS receivers (from 1 – K), whereby additional GNSS receivers are used for integrity monitoring (from 1-L).

 GNSS Data Processing